spicywebau/craft-neo/docs/console-commands.md

 Ensures each block type has a unique field layout.
 Checks all block types and has no options.

+## `neo/fields/fix-block-structure-site-ids`

+Changes `null` block structure site IDs to the primary site ID.
+Checks all block structures and has no options.

 ## `neo/fields/reapply-propagation-method`

 This command reapplies the propagation methods for Neo fields' blocks, optionally on a per-block-structure basis.